harisont/STUnD/deployment.md

 stack run
 ```

+After you see this message (`Setting phasers to stun... (port 3000) (ctrl-c to quit)`) you can access STUnD by directing your webbrowser to http://localhost:3000

 ## Containers

 A second way of deploying STUnD is using containers.
 Two common container solutions are `Docker` and `Podman` (which is mostly compatible with `Docker`).
 The latter has the advantage that the containers can be more eaily run by ordinary users.
 The configuration is split into two files `Dockerfile` and `compose.yml`.
 The first file defines how the image containing `STUnD` can be built.
 The second one describes how the container can be built on top of the image using the `docker-compose` or `podman-compose` tool.